jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/AspNetMVC.md

 - A [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account)
 - Visual Studio 2015
-- The [Microsoft Graph Connect Starter Project for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-connect-starter).
-The project was created using the ASP.NET Web Application > MVC template with No Authentication.
-It contains additional shell classes that you'll add code to, as well as some complete classes and views.
+- The [Microsoft Graph Connect Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-connect-sample).
+You'll use the **starter-project** folder in the sample files for this walkthrough.

 ## Register the application